useblocks/sphinx-simplepdf/docs/index.rst

 Latex distributions are quite big and Latex as language may not be the language of choice for everybody.

-rinohtype makes a lot of things easier, but is does not support additional Sphinx extensions very well (if they are using visitor-functions).
+rinohtype makes a lot of things easier, but it does not support additional Sphinx extensions very well (if they are using visitor-functions).
 For instance is it hard to get PlantUML running with rinohtype.

 But for sure, there are also scenarios where **Sphinx-SimplePDF** may not be the best solution.